Fostering & Rescue

 Loco, a black and tan Miniature Pinscher wearing a red collar, looking directly at the camera, with the background softly blurred to keep the dog in sharp focus.

-Loco, also known as #SpaDog, is a rescue from Gran Canaria; a Miniature Pinscher brought to the UK by Pet Pals GC.
-He joined our household later and learned to live alongside Goblin Frankenkitty, also affectionately known as #SpaCat, who had already been part of my life for many years.
-When Goblin joined her sister over the Rainbow Bridge, I honestly didn’t think I could bear to have another cat.
+Loco, also known as #SpaDog, is a rescue from Gran Canaria, a Miniature Pinscher brought to the UK by Pet Pals GC.
+He joined our household later and learned to live alongside Goblin, also affectionately known as #SpaCat.
+When Goblin joined her sister over the Rainbow Bridge, I honestly didn’t think I could face having another cat.

 What I hadn’t expected was how deeply Loco grieved.

-Watching him search for her, returning to the places she used to curl up and sleep, was heartbreaking.
+Watching him search for her, returning to the places she used to curl up, was heartbreaking.
 He seemed unsettled and lost in a way I hadn’t seen before.
-Fostering became a way to help animals in need while also helping him.
+Fostering became a way to help animals in need while also helping him settle again.

-Bomb Jack, a black kitten, standing on his hind legs and gripping the bars of a play pen, looking up with wide eyes on a tiled floor. πŸ“· Melanie Lampro
+Bomb Jack, a black kitten, standing on his hind legs and gripping the bars of a play pen, looking up with wide eyes on a tiled floor. 📷 Melanie Lampro

 I was learning as I went, and I’m fairly sure I drove the rescue mad with questions in those early days.
-Over time, there were significant costs (including vet bills), adjustments, and a lot of learning on all sides.
-That experience shaped how I approach rescue work now, with realism, clear boundaries, and a deep respect for how much animals can carry into new homes.
+Over time there were significant costs, adjustments, and a lot of learning on all sides.
+That experience shaped how I approach rescue work now, with clearer boundaries and a better understanding of what animals can carry into new homes.

-Currently, I volunteer with a small, grassroots rescue called Cat Man Jules, based in Sheffield, UK.
+Currently, I volunteer with Cat Man Jules Cat Rescue, a small, grassroots organisation based in Sheffield.
 It isn’t a registered charity, which is currently allowed in the UK, although there are ongoing discussions about introducing clearer rules and oversight.
 Personally, I’m in favour of that.
-I know I’m honest and well-meaning, but I’m also very aware that not everyone is, and that animals and donations can be vulnerable to misuse when things are completely unregulated.
+I know I’m acting in good faith, but I’m also aware that not everyone is, and that animals and donations can be vulnerable when things are completely unregulated.

 For me, transparency matters.
 I want people to understand who I’m helping, how things work, and where the boundaries are.
-For anyone interested in the wider conversation about oversight, there is also a UK Parliament petition calling for clearer licensing and regulation of dog and cat rescues.
-It’s entirely optional, but if you’d like to read more or add your name, you can find it here: https://petition.parliament.uk/petitions/718660.
+If you’re interested in the wider conversation about oversight, there is also a UK Parliament petition calling for clearer licensing and regulation of dog and cat rescues: https://petition.parliament.uk/petitions/718660.

-I only take on kittens, and that decision is mostly practical rather than philosophical.
-My home layout works well for short-term fostering but isn’t suitable for multiple adult cats.
-Kittens can be safely contained, supervised, and gradually introduced to space as they grow.
-That makes it easier to manage hygiene, enrichment, and introductions calmly.
+I generally only take on kittens, mostly for practical reasons.
+My home works well for short-term fostering but isn’t suitable for multiple adult cats.
+Kittens can be contained, supervised, and gradually introduced to space as they grow, which makes hygiene and introductions easier to manage.

-Almost all kittens arrive with worms, and many are also carrying fleas.
-This is normal for kittens found outdoors and isn’t a reflection of neglect.
-Early worming, flea treatment, appropriate food, and gentle cleaning are simply part of the settling-in process here.
-Young kittens also need age-appropriate food; they can’t just be fed regular adult cat food and hope for the best.
+Most kittens arrive with worms, and many also have fleas.
+This is normal for outdoor kittens and isn’t a reflection of neglect.
+Worming, flea treatment, appropriate food, and gentle cleaning are simply part of settling them in.
+Young kittens also need age-appropriate food; they can’t just be fed adult food and hope for the best.

-Health concerns, treatment plans, and long-term outcomes are always handled in consultation with the rescue and qualified professionals, namely Hall Court Veterinary Group – Dinnington (the rescue’s vet) and my own amazing vet, Abbeymoor Veterinary Centres.
-I don’t give veterinary advice, and I don’t make decisions beyond the scope of my role as a foster carer.
+Health concerns and treatment plans are always handled in consultation with the rescue and qualified vets, namely Hall Court Veterinary Group, Dinnington and Abbeymoor Veterinary Centres.
+I don’t give veterinary advice and don’t make decisions beyond my role as a foster carer.

-I’m very aware that many people are under financial pressure.
+I’m aware many people are under financial pressure.
 Support is never expected.
-Kind words, shared advice, or simply wishing the kittens well all matter.
-I also pass on surplus supplies to other fosterers, rescues, and charities whenever I can.
-Nothing goes to waste.
+Kind words, advice, or simply wishing the kittens well all matter.
+I also pass on surplus supplies to other fosterers and rescues whenever I can.

 Veterinary costs are significant.
 In recent weeks alone, individual cats have incurred hundreds of pounds in vet bills, and monthly veterinary costs can run into four figures.
 Some cats require multiple vet visits before they are ready for adoption.

-Adoption fees, after fuel costs, go directly towards covering these veterinary expenses and outstanding bills.
+Adoption donations, after fuel costs, go directly towards covering these veterinary expenses and outstanding bills.
 They help ensure that every animal is fully treated, responsibly prepared, and safely rehomed.

 The Adoption Process